dmbarbour/glas/docs/GlasDesign.md

 ## Language Modules

 Language modules follow a simple naming convention: the global module 'language-xyz' must describe how to compile files with extension ".xyz".
-This module should define application 'app' that defines `compile : SourceCode -> ModuleValue`, performing compilation as a single transactional step.
+This module should define a method `compile : SourceCode -> ModuleValue`, performing compilation as a single transactional step.
+SourceCode is usually a binary, but not always in case of composition of file extensions.

 To ensure a deterministic, reproducible outcome and support predictable refactoring, the compiler has limited access to effects.
 Available effects: